jaypetan/Paiseh-Question-App/README.md

-# Paiseh Questions-Website and App
+# Paiseh Questionnaire-Website and App
 ### A questionnaire consisting of a website and android application using HTML, CSS, JavaScript, Android Studio and MySQL
 ### Website:
 Consist of Homepage, Display of Questions, Statistics